-- 1. Cheating on an exercise, test, problem, or examination submitted by a student to meet course requirements. - 2.
+- I. Faculty may issue a personal warning to the student suspected of academic dishonesty that, unless the action which led to the suspicion ceases, the incident will be reported to the Honor Council.
+The flagrancy of the violation determines which course of action the faculty member is expected to follow.
+The option of warning the student personally is open to the faculty member only in the event of a minor suspicion or if evidence is not available. - 2.
 Plagiarism on an assigned paper, theme, report, or other material submitted to meet course requirements. - 3.
 Failure to report any known or suspected violation of the Honor Code. - 4.
 Any action designed to deceive a faculty member of a fellow student regarding principles contained in the Honor Code. - 5.
-Use of papers or texts prepared by commercial or non-commercial agents and submitted as a student's own work. - 6.
-Submission of work prepared for another course without prior authorization from the instructors involved. - 7.
+Use of papers or texts prepared by commercial or non-commercial agents and submitted as a student's own work.

+- 6. Submission of work prepared for another course without prior authorization from the instructors involved. - 7.
 Falsification of any results pertaining to a study or one's research.